JarbasSkills/skill-hppodcraft/README.md

 * "play lovecraft podcast"
 * "play lovecraft podcast episode #N"
 * "play the temple by lovecraft"
-* "play the call of cthulhu"
+* "read the call of cthulhu"

 ## Credits
 - JarbasAl